gaetbout/starknet-commit-reveal/README.md

 cargo run --bin cairo-test -- --starknet --path src
 ```

+As get_caller_address isn't useable yet, I had to use a cheat to make it available...
+(Should be removed in the future)

 # Commit reveal

 As you probably know, everything on the blockchain is public.